vim-scripts/vimside/README.md

 I highly recommend getting these (Scala 2.9.2 and/or 2.10.0-SNAPSHOT)
 rather than trying to build the Ensime Scala code yourself.

 Ensime is not a Vim plugin.
-It is a Scale program.
+It is a Scala program.
 It has to be installed and built or a pre-build version has to be used.
 It can be downloaded
 from: